BlackHarpy/ts-assessments/README.md

 Node 10.6.0 is recommended

-## Run tests
+## Run the project

-This repository include a testing suite for the main module.
+This repository include a simple webpage to run the module functions and a testing suite.

-To run the test first you must install required dependencies writing on the terminal:
+To run check the interface or running the tests, first you must install required dependencies writing on the terminal:

 `npm install`

+And to build and open the project:

+`npm start`

-After that you can run the tests in the terminal with:
+You can run the tests in the terminal with:

 `npm test`